This rum soaked pineapple upside down cake is a sweet taste of the tropics! Keep scrolling to learn how to make pineapple upside down rum cake!

 Now, pour the prepared cake batter on top of the pineapple rings and tidbits.

-Bake per box mix directions or until a toothpick comes clean from the center of the cake.
+Bake per box mix directions or until a toothpick inserted comes clean from the center of the cake and it is golden brown.

-After you take it out of the oven, immediately run a knife along the sides of the pan and let it cool for 5 minutes.
+After you take it out of the oven, immediately run a knife along the sides of the cake pan and let the cake cool for 5 minutes.

-Turn the cake upside down onto a heat safe plate.
+Turn the upside down pineapple cake with rum upside down onto a heat-safe plate.

 Easy Pineapple Upside Down Rum Cake with Boxed Mix